andreasabel/inCode/entry/deploying-medium-to-large-haskell-apps-to-heroku.md

 --------------------------

-If you do a search on how to deploy Haskell apps to Heroku these days, chances are you are going to find the very elegant method (here’s [one solution](http://adit.io/posts/2013-04-15-making-a-website-with-haskell.html#deploying-to-heroku), and [another](http://blog.begriffs.com/2013/08/deploying-yesod-to-heroku-with-postgres.html)) involving leveraging Heroku’s powerful [Cedar stack](https://devcenter.heroku.com/articles/cedar) and having Heroku use `cabal install` to download and compile your app and all of its dependencies into a native binary on the server itself.
-It’s a rather beautiful solution to the problem of a truly polyglot automated production server.
+If you do a search on how to deploy Haskell apps to Heroku these days, chances are you are going to find the very elegant method (here's [one solution](http://adit.io/posts/2013-04-15-making-a-website-with-haskell.html#deploying-to-heroku), and [another](http://blog.begriffs.com/2013/08/deploying-yesod-to-heroku-with-postgres.html)) involving leveraging Heroku's powerful [Cedar stack](https://devcenter.heroku.com/articles/cedar) and having Heroku use `cabal install` to download and compile your app and all of its dependencies into a native binary on the server itself.
+It's a rather beautiful solution to the problem of a truly polyglot automated production server.

 The [blog engine](https://github.com/mstksg/blog) that runs this blog is written